AlexRogalskiy/java-patterns/docs/user-guide/troubleshooting.md

    See this [tutorial on YAML](https://rollout.io/blog/yaml-tutorial-everything-you-need-get-started/) for more information.

-   **Colons, tilda, asteriks and other characters may cause your front matter to break and for your posts to not render.** If you violoate these conventions you often get an error that looks something like this:
+   **Colons, tilda, asterisk and other characters may cause your front matter to break and for your posts to not render.** If you violoate these conventions you often get an error that looks something like this:

    ```bash
     Error: YAML Exception reading ... (<unknown>): mapping values are not allowed